exclusivedollar/Team_5_analyse/README.md

 ## **Setup**

-- Getting it
+- Getting the package

-- Installing It
+- Installing package

-- Configuring It
+- Configuring the package

-- Running it
+- Running the package

 ---

 ## **Detailed Metric Functions**

-  This section hughlights the important elements necessary to understand each function from utilization perspective.
+  This section highlights the important elements necessary to understand each function from utilization perspective.
 It will touch on what each function does, the input, the parameters involved and the output of each.

 ### **Function 1 :  Metric Dictionary**